 Loretta Lynn knows how to pen one heck of a “love” song.
-Among her biggest hits is an ode written in 1967, recorded in January of the next year, and released in February of 1968.
-“Fist City” was a bold challenge to the woman making “brags around town that you’ve been a-lovin’ my man.”
+“Fist City,” written in 1967 and released in February 1968, was a bold challenge to the woman making “brags around town that you’ve been a-lovin’ my man.”
 Stay far away from my guy and me, Lynn warned, “if you don’t wanna eat a meal that’s called fist city.”
-The song climbed to number one on Billboard’s country singles chart and has influenced a whole new generation of female singer-songwriters today.
+Among Lynn’s biggest hits, the song climbed to number one on Billboard’s country singles chart and has influenced a whole new generation of female singer-songwriters.

 “‘Fist City’ was about not allowing your man to run around on you—and if he did, there would be consequences,” says country rocker Margo Price, who notes the song inspired her tune, “About to Find Out.”
 “My favorite line is, ‘But the man I love, when he picks up trash, he puts it in a garbage can.’”